working visits at the dandenong ranges temple

 On your days off (Saturday and Sunday) you will have the chance to explore the beautiful countryside and surrounding area or just relax in the friendly atmosphere of the centre.
 Any courses on the weekend of your visit you are welcome to attend, free of charge.

-You are requested to arrive between 4-6pm on Sunday, and supper is served at 6.30pm.
 If you do not have your own car, public transport is available by train to Belgrave station, and then we will organise to pick you up from there.

 Food and accommodation